 Alberta Provincial Parks

-As of June 1, 2021, all vehicles parked at provincial park and public land sites in Kananaskis Country and the Bow Valley require a Conservation Pass.
-As of 2021, a day pass (one vehicle) costs $15; an annual pass (up to 2 vehicles) costs $90.
+All vehicles parked at provincial park and public land sites in Kananaskis Country and the Bow Valley require a Kananaskis Conservation Pass.
+A day pass (one vehicle) costs $15; an annual pass (up to 2 vehicles) costs $90.
 Passes can be purchased online at the Kananaskis Conservation Pass web page.

 Camping permits are required for all backcountry campgrounds in Alberta’s Peter Lougheed Provincial Park.
-As of 2021, permits for campers age 16 and over are $12 per person, per night (campers 15 and younger require a permit, but it is free).
+Permits for campers age 16 and over are $12 per person, per night (campers 15 and younger require a permit, but it is free).
 A non-refundable reservation fee costs $12 per booking transaction.
 Reservations can be made online at reserve.albertaparks.ca

 Detailed information about camping permits and site reservations is available online at Backcountry Camping Permits on the albertaparks.ca website.